 If the USER PLANE CONNECTION ESTABLISHMENT COMMAND cannot be accepted, the UE shall send a USER PLANE CONNECTION ESTABLISHMENT FAILURE message to the LMF and shall consider the LCS secured user plane connection between the UE and the LMF as not established.
 The USER PLANE CONNECTION ESTABLISHMENT FAILURE message contains a Failure cause IE set to one of the following cause values:

 #1 PDU session failure;

 #2 TLS connection failure;

-#3 LCS-UP connection binding failure; or
+#3 LCS-UP connection binding failure;

+#X Activated 3GPP PS data off; or

 #111 Protocol error, unspecified.